 The AppFabric cluster is not completely dynamic.
-Dependency on “lead hosts majority rule” means cluster can go down very easily if even one of the lead host goes down.
-These lead host nodes also resemble “master” and “slave” architecture and is therefore not fully peer to peer as well.
+Dependency on “lead hosts majority rule” means the cluster can go down very easily if even one of the lead hosts goes down.
+These lead host nodes also resemble the “master” and “slave” architecture and is therefore not fully peer to peer as well.

-NCache whereas is highly dynamic and lets you add or remove cache servers at runtime without any interruption to the cache or your application.
+In light of this, NCache is highly dynamic and lets you add or remove cache servers at runtime without any interruption to the cache or your application.
 Data is automatically rebalanced (called state transfer) at runtime without any interruption or performance degradation.
-NCache clients automatically maintains the communication channel with the cache servers, independent of state of server.
+NCache clients automatically maintain the communication channel with the cache servers, independent of the state of the server.
 On top of it, cache clusters ensure execution of client operations even when data balancing (state transfer) is in process.

-This means that even for NCache, there is no “master” or “slave” nodes in the cluster.
+This means that even for NCache, there are no “master” or “slave” nodes in the cluster.
 There is a “primary coordinator” node that is the senior most node.
-And, if it goes down, the next senior most node automatically becomes the primary coordinator.
+And if it goes down, the next senior most node automatically becomes the primary coordinator.
 All of this happens without any interruption to the client operations.

-To top it off, NCache officially supports providers for different important third part libraries such as
+To top it off, NCache officially supports providers for different important third party libraries such as